The role of polarization field terms in a model for a cavity quantum material: Light-matter coupling

-The polarization field couples photons directly to the dipole moments of the electron subsystem.
-In the local EDA, the transverse modes of the polarization field are given by

-where $\bm{D}'_{\ell\ell'}=\int d^3x \,w^*_{\ell}(\bm{x}) (\bm{x}-\bm{R}_{\ell'})w_{\ell'}(\bm{x})$ is the centered dipole moment between Wannier orbitals $\ell$ and $\ell'$.
-A useful feature of 1D electron systems is that the intraband dipole moments, $D'_{R\alpha,R'\alpha}$, can be made to vanish under the gauge freedom.
-This is because the Wannier functions can always be chosen as real, symmetric or antisymmetric, and exponentially localized for a symmetric potential $V(x)$~\cite{kohn_analytic_1959}.
-This simplifies the coupling in one-band models in 1D, since the polarization field terms vanish from the low-energy theory, up to the inclusion of intraband terms in the self-polarization as we will see in Sec.~\ref{sec:pol}.

-Truncating the photon frequency spectrum will not violate unitary invariance between the Coulomb and multi-center dipole gauges, provided one truncates the modes of the polarization field also~\cite{cohen-tannoudji_photons_1997}.
+Truncating the photon frequency spectrum will not violate unitary invariance between the Coulomb and Peierls gauges, provided one truncates the modes of the polarization field also~\cite{cohen-tannoudji_photons_1997}.
 It is possible to define a unitary transformation connecting the photon mode-truncated theories, which we discuss in Appendix~\ref{sec:PZW transformation}.
-However, the transformation will mix electron states of different bands.
-Truncating the field operator to only a few bands, $\hat{\psi}(\bm{x})=\sum_{\bm{R},\alpha\in\Lambda_{m}}w_{\bm{R},\alpha}(\bm{x})\hat{c}_{\bm{R},\alpha}$, will often lead to a well-known breakdown of gauge-invariance between the truncated Coulomb and dipole or Peierls gauge models.
+Nonetheless, the transformation does mix electronic states between bands.
+Restricting the matter field operator to only a few bands, $\hat{\psi}(\bm{x})=\sum_{\bm{R},\alpha\in\Lambda_{m}}w_{\bm{R},\alpha}(\bm{x})\hat{c}_{\bm{R},\alpha}$, will often lead to a well-known breakdown of gauge-invariance between the truncated Coulomb and dipole or Peierls gauge models.

+Before we conclude this section, we highlight that a useful feature of 1D electron systems is that the intraband dipole moments, $D'_{R\alpha,R'\alpha}$, can be made to vanish by exploiting a gauge freedom of the electronic wave functions.
+This is because in 1D the Wannier functions can always be chosen as real, symmetric or antisymmetric, and exponentially localized for a symmetric potential $V(x)$~\cite{kohn_analytic_1959}.
+This simplifies the electromagnetic coupling to 1D single-band models, since the polarization field terms vanish from the low-energy theory, up to the inclusion of interband terms in the self-polarization, as we will see in Sec.~\ref{sec:pol}.